VISIT OUR ART STORE ▶

 Step 6: Layering for Transparency

-Now, I return to the first flower because it needs one more petal on top of the others.
-This creates a beautiful transparency effect, which is my favorite.
+Now, the artist returns to the first flower because it needs one more petal layered on top of the others.
+This creates a beautiful transparency effect, which is the artist’s favorite.

 Add petals to the first daisy

-I add more petals to the second daisy with gentle pressure and release to keep that light, see-through look.
-This layering adds depth and makes the petals look delicate and natural.
+More petals are added to the second daisy as well, using gentle pressure and release to maintain that light, see-through look.
+This layering adds depth and makes the petals appear delicate and natural.

 Add petals to the second daisy